AEmilioDiStefano/ssh-raspberry-pi-beginners-guide/README.md

 10. Set the hostname, username, password, SSID (the name of the WiFi which you choose when you connect to WiFi), your WiFi password, and locale settings.

-*Make sure to remember the hostname and username as they will be needed in previous steps!*
+**Make sure to remember the hostname, username and password as they will be needed in previous steps!**

 12. Click on the "Services" tab at the top of the OS Customization window and you should see the following screen: